Saturdays start slow in Salto. Even hound dogs sleep in this morning, worn out from chasing girls all night.

 I don’t know what they are all trying to sell so early in the day, but youth and sex sells most anything anytime.

-Behind the news is always old men with money and lots of connections.
+Behind news, business and politics is always old men with lots of money and lots of connections.

-Leaving the termas and strolling the village, I think about vacation rentals, consider how it would be to own a place here to rent for income.
-I have seen people around the world doing this on small to large scales and making it work.
+Leaving the termas and strolling the surrounding village, I think about vacation rentals, consider how it would be to own a place here to use myself and rent when I travel, for income.
+People around the world are doing this as a business and making it work, owning vacation rentals in multiple locations that cater to traveler’s in a world on the move.
+AirBnB has become a successful money maker for thousands of people.

-Near the back of the village I find a property that might work for me and make me money.
-This complex, as described by its large billboard in front, has the latest nuances and features its own hot pools, wi-fi, laundry room, patios and balconies, and security.
+Near the back of the Dayman village I find a property that would work.
+This just being built complex, as described by its large billboard in front, has the latest nuances and features its own hot pools, wi-fi, laundry room, patios and balconies, and security.
 It is not too large, but at 45 units there will be monthly fees and management costs.

-I keep my eyes open this afternoon instead for a good place to have lunch.
+I decide, rather quickly, to keep my eyes open for a good place to have lunch and put money thoughts on a back burner.

 One of the first things I pick up in a new place is a local map.